 Lower Body – Golf style shorts and Knee-high socks (Argyle preferred)

 You must have a size 5 soccer ball and a round ball marker.
-(Optional: FIFG approved tee)
+(Optional: FIFG approved tee for kicking the ball at the tee only)

 Be prepared on your starting tee at least 10 minutes before your tee time.